 The internal road network and design standards, including any access roads, will need to be determined in line with the proposed layout design.
-The main entrance to the development is expected to be from the N10 to the east and Kleinbegin Rd to the north.
+The main entrance to the development is expected to be from an unnamed access road off the N10.